olejardamir/CodingShortStory/README.md

 Simply by browsing the Internet, the data from each individual is collected and transformed in such a way that will yield a wider gap between the distribution of wealth among the citizens.

 This program is supposed to trick such a system by browsing the Internet to bring a loss instead of a profit to such a system.
-It is equivalent to a DDOS attack, but instead of attacking the servers, the code is attacking the data collection by giving it the damaging data in real-time.
+It is equivalent to a DDOS attack, but instead of attacking the servers, the code is attacking the data collection by giving it damaging data in real-time.

 All you have to do is to enter the starting URL, a random sentence you like, and an indice you would like to track real-time.
 You can also enter the URLs from your browsing history and confuse the system even further.

 You can run this program when browsing the Internet, so you can make sure that you are safe from the data-collecting machines.
+What will happen in the most cases, your IP will be ignored, your browsing data will be stacked as a history and it will make less sense more you use this program.

-I hope you like this story, any enhancements and proposals are welcomed!
+I hope you like this story, any enhancements and proposals to a code are welcomed!